shane-mason/FieldStation42/README.md

 The channel configuration will use the directory names as 'tags' to schedule based on the channel configuration - see below for details.

+### About content format and duration
 The program expects content to have an mp4 extension, though this could easily be extended if there are use cases.

+Currently, only show blocks of 1 hour are supported.
+These can be built from 2 shows that are less than 30 minutes each or from 1 show that's under and hour.

 # Insall & Setup Process